mwallraf/ZenPacks.TwoNMS.Rancid/README.md

 Devices can be added to RANCID using the zenoss interface by changing the zRancid properties.
 There is no need to manually populate the RANCID "router.db" files.

+# Add the zenrancid modeler to the devices

+Don't forget to add the zenrancid modeler to the devices that you want to include in Rancid!
+The modeler takes care of integrating the configs in the Zenoss GUI.
+Withouth the modeler Rancid will take the backups but you will not see the results inside Zenoss.
+The modeler to add is community.twonms.python.RancidMap

 ## First Use